kkduong/hunt_the_wumpus/README.md

  Once you collect the gold, you need to make it back to the room you entered the cave at to escape and win, so make sure to remember where you started.

- - This program also allows you to play again when the game is over.

  When the game is over (you either escape with the gold or die in the cave), another menu will be printed:

     Would you like to:
     1: play in the same cave
     2: play with a different cave
     3: quit the game entirely

  Playing the same cave would mean you play again with the same cave configuration (same size, events in same place, etc) If you want to play in a different cave, the program will once again ask what side length you would like the cave to be